plumelo/cosmoz-frontend-rtd/docs/frontend/40-git.rst

 Merging a PR
 ------------

-If you are the only, or last, reviewer of a PR, you should also merge the PR.
+If you are the only, or last, requested reviewer of a PR, you should also merge the PR.

+If a review has been requested from a team, and you are a member of this team, you should also merge the Pull Request.

+However, if you're uncertain about the Pull Request, you might submit a feedback in your review, and request another review from another person.

 :guilabel:`Rebase and merge` will add the commits directly on master.
 This is a good starting point and should be used for any PR only containing one commit.